anibali/aiden.nibali.org/content/blog/2019-06-20-imbalanced-classes.md

 since during training either class was equally likely.
 But even so, clearly a random child is not so likely to be a millionare in practice!

-What we want to do is incorporate into our predictions prior knowledge of the likelihood of a random example being in a particular class (following our previous example, the probability of a random child becoming a millionaire).
+What we want to do is incorporate into our prediction's prior knowledge of the likelihood of a random example being in a particular class (following our previous example, the probability of a random child becoming a millionaire).